• Skip to primary navigation

 • Put another slice of cheese on top of the turkey, followed by a second slice of bread.

-• Use ½ TBS butter to butter the outside of the top piece of bread.
+• Use ½ Tablespoon butter to butter the outside of the top piece of bread.
 Place the sandwich onto a large non-stick skillet, buttered side down – leaving room for the second sandwich as well.

 • Repeat with remaining ingredients to make a second sandwich.